krystofkalhous/Git_Workflows_Project/gitflow.md

 - New commits are either hotfixing bugs or introducing new major updates
 - **Goal** - allows having a stable version of a project

+***

+### Develop branch

+- **Main contribution of this branching strategy**
+- This branch serves as **an integration place for features**
+- Feature branches are merged into this branch creating a preliminary version of an updated project
+- **Goal** - serves a role of accumulating feautures and preparing projects before release